knative/community/elections/README.md

         * Update with new dates, candidates, and procedures (if necessary)
     * Make knative/community/elections/$YEAR/voters.md
         * Initial list is generated via the eligibility for voting requirements.
-        * Steering will update this list as voters submit the voting exemption form.
+        * Steering will update this list as voters submit the voting exception form.

 1. Annouce voting schedule to the community